-Tax demand notices against Indosat Ooredoo
+Tax demand notices against Ooredoo Tunisia

-As at the reporting date, one of the Group's subsidiaries, Indosat Ooredoo was subject to tax demand assessments by the Indonesia Tax Authority for Value Added Tax (VAT) claims from years 2009 to 2018 for an amount of QR 98 million; corporate tax claims for years 2007 to 2018 amounting to QR 434 million; and withholding tax claims from years 2012-2019 amounting to QR 523 million.
-The Group has applied its judgement and recognised provisions amounting to QR 236 million in respect of these matters and has included contingent liabilities where economic outflows are considered possible but not probable.
+As at the reporting date, one of the Group's subsidiaries, Ooredoo Tunisia was subject to potential corporate income tax exposure for the years from 2018 to 2022 for an amount of QR.
+111 million; potential registration duty exposure due to a new tax legislation that was implemented in 2013 for an amount of QR.
+71 million.
+The subsidiary has applied its judgement and recognised provisions amounting to QR.
+105 million in respect of these matters and has included contingent liabilities where economic outflows are considered possible but not probable.